Personal Injury Lawyers in Louisville, KY

 Don’t leave your injury case to chance.
 Some types of personal injury accidents can be very complicated to pursue.
 Cases involving medical malpractice, defective products, and premises liability are among those that can be very complicated.
 You need an experienced law firm with the skills and financial resources to take your case to trial if necessary.
 With over 50 years of personal injury experience, our legal team is not afraid to go up against these large corporations.

 Let us protect your rights and help you fight for the compensation you deserve.
-Contact Gerling Law Injury Attorneys today to schedule a free, no-obligation consultation to learn more about how we can help.
+Contact our Louisville personal injury lawyers today to schedule a free, no-obligation consultation to learn more about how we can help.
 We will review the facts of your case and let you know what the recommended legal course of action is.

 - Watch Video